The world of finance and investing can often seem confusing, cluttered and bloated with jargon. It needn’t be that way.

 If there are any terms or phrases you’d like us to add to the list, tweet us @thenutmegteam.

 There are different ways to manage investments.
-The active management approach (which is also called active investing) means the investment manager will use their knowledge of the financial markets to pick company shares they believe will increase in value.
-This approach also involves avoiding shares they believe will fall in price.
-Active managers tend to make lots of changes to their investments on a regular basis.
+The active management approach (which is also called active investing) means the investment manager will use their knowledge of the financial markets to pick investmentsthey believe will increase in value.
+This might involve selecting company shares, or stocks, hence these managers are sometimes known as “stock pickers”.
+Active managers tend to make changes to their investments on a regular basis.

-You can invest your money in several ways.
+Your money can be invested in several ways.
 For example, stocks and bonds, commodities like gold and silver, even property – they’re all types of investments, or investment ‘assets’ (see Asset class below).
-Your asset allocation refers to the different types of investments you hold, and the proportion of each.
+Your asset allocation refers to the mixtureof investments you hold, and the proportion of each.
 You might have a portfolio that’s half company shares and half government bonds.
 That’s your asset allocation.

-The mix of assets you should have in your portfolio depends on things like how much risk you’re willing to take and how long you plan to invest for.
+The mix of assets in your portfolio depends on factors such as how much risk you’re willing to take and how long you plan to invest for.

 An asset class is quite simply a type of investment, or an investment category.
 With so many different types of investments or ‘assets’ available, it helps to be able to sort them into groups.

-The three main asset types are cash, stocks and shares, and bonds, but there are many others.
+The three main asset types are cash, stocksand bonds, but there are many others.

-A bear market refers to a general decline in the stock market over time.
+A bear market is a general decline in the stock market over time.
 Investors tend to define it as when the value of the market falls by 20% over the course of at least two months.

 A lack of confidence sees people selling shares, pushing stock prices down and creating something of a vicious circle.
-A bear market followed the Wall Street Crash in the 1920s and, more recently, in 2007 because of the global financial crisis.
+Bear markets have occurred during the Wall Street Crash, the global financial crisis and, more recently, the coronavirus outbreak.

 The bid-offer spread is the difference between the bid price for an asset and the offer price for that asset.
 The bid is the price at which you can sell the investment, the offer is the price at which others can buy it.
 The difference is what’s known as ‘the spread’.
 Why are they not the same?
 Because this is how the market maker, the organisation selling those shares to you and buying them from you, makes their money.